bhowmikrishav/video_system_docs/docs/vpd/index.md

 # Video Processing Daemon

-This is Remort Daemon, which executes cron jobs that trigger video processing functions.
+This is Remote Daemon, which executes cron jobs that trigger video processing functions.

 These Video processing function, search unprocessed video files and performs their processing and load the processed video_chunks along with the video_manifest back to their respective databases.